odyskypa/mining-unstructured-data-nlp/README.md

 ***
 ### NERC and DDI with Deep Learning
+In this part of the project, the problems of NERC and DDI which needed to be addressed are exactly the same as in the previous section.
+The main difference of the solution, is the introduction of `Deep Learning` techniques.
+Special attention has been paid to the implementation of `Word2Vec`, `GloVe` and `BiLSTM` for the NERC task, while `CNN`, `BiLSTM`, `Tranformer` and `BERT` architectures implemented for the DDI task.

 #### NERC with Deep Learning

+The source code used for this part of the project can be found [here](./src/NERC_DL)

 #### DDI with Deep Learning

+The source code used for this part of the project can be found [here](./src/DDI_DL)

+***
 [^1]: [https://go.drugbank.com/](https://go.drugbank.com/)
 [^2]: [https://www.nlm.nih.gov/medline/medline_overview.html](https://www.nlm.nih.gov/medline/medline_overview.html)
 [^3]: [https://stanfordnlp.github.io/CoreNLP/](https://stanfordnlp.github.io/CoreNLP/)